aumkar22/Indoor-Location-Navigation/README.md

 roll = (gyr_x * dt) * (180 / numpy.pi)
 ```

 These angles are measured in body frame and need to be converted to angles in navigation frame.
 A rotation matrix performs this conversion and we obtain z-axis in vertical direction, x-axis pointing east and y-axis pointing north.
 Though the phone was held flat (z-axis being the vertical direction), noise gets introduced due to human gait.
 Hence this transformation is explicitly performed.
-Heading can then be obtained from rotation around z-axis using basic trignomtric functions (Refer: https://www.mdpi.com/1424-8220/15/3/7016).
+Heading can then be obtained from rotation around z-axis using basic trigonometric functions (Refer: https://www.mdpi.com/1424-8220/15/3/7016).
 Relative position is then computed based on heading and added with previous position estimate to obtain new position state.

 ### Update step